 Management of the Student Center resides with the Director of Campus Life.
-The Student Center houses the Tiger Den (Health & Fitness Center and the Mudhole).
-The Student Center hosts numerous student activities and is open according to printed schedule.
-Access to the Mudhole for study and recreational use is posted on the door and is announced each semester.
+The Student Center houses the Mudhole.
+The Student Center hosts numerous student activities and is open according to Tiger Central.
+Access to usethe Mudhole for events is granted through the Mudhole reservation system in Outlook.